Harleston, Norfolk

 What Are the Schools Like in Harleston?

-Harleston Church of England Primary Academy serves the town’s youngest children with consistently good results and a caring environment.
+The Harleston Sancroft Academy (formed in 2022 by merging the former Harleston Church of England Primary Academy with Sancroft High) is the town’s all-through 3 to 16 school, providing primary and secondary education in a single setting.
 The school benefits from its connection to the wider community and provides a strong foundation for local families.

 Harleston Sancroft Academy is the local secondary school, part of the Sancroft Trust, serving a large rural catchment.
 The school has been on an improvement journey with investment in facilities and teaching quality.
 For sixth form, students can access Diss Sixth Form, Long Stratton’s provision, or travel into Norwich.
 The proximity to the Suffolk border also opens up options at schools like Bungay High School.